boluwalade/boluwalade/README.md

 ### Projects and Interests
 - I’m looking to collaborate on ML in Healthcare projects.
-- I am interested in learning more about FHIR and Healthcare Interoperability Standards.
+- I am interested in FHIR and Healthcare Interoperability Standards.
 - I am working on Quality Improvement in Healthcare projects.